 Soma is also the imaginary "ideal pleasure drug" in Aldous Huxley's novel Brave New World(1932).
 Its chemistry and pharmacology are undefined.
 As described, the drug resembles a hangoverless tranquilliser or an opiate.

 Soma was also the acronym of the Society of Mental Awareness, a drug research project.
-Francis Crick who identified the double helix of DNA (allegedly under the influence of LSD), Professor Norman Zinberg, and R.D.
+Francis Crick who identified the double helix of DNA, Professor Norman Zinberg, and R.D.
 Laing were amongst the directors.

 Soma is also the most common brand name of the muscle-relaxant carisoprodol, otherwise known as N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate.
 Soma/carisoprodol is broken down in the body into the active metabolite meprobamate.
 Meprobamate is a sedative-hypnotic, an anticonvulsant and anxiolytic muscle relaxant.
 It was first marketed in the USA from 1955 under the brand name Miltown as an anti-anxiety agent.
 The "miracle drug" of its era, Miltown was immortalised by the Rolling Stones as "Mother's Little Helper".